pythonindia/inpycon-blog/content/blog/2021/outreach-partners.md

 * Outreach partners for PyCon India 2021 will not be carried forward to further years.

 Please be mindful of others and respect each other and be clear in your communication while addressing the audience at the conference/expo booths and follow the conference [Code of Conduct](https://in.pycon.org/2021/coc.html).

+The PyCon India team reserves the right to take the necessary action as deemed fit and needed in case of any violation of the Code of Conduct, or if you are found not abiding by the program guidelines.

 **Please note that the primary channel for communication will be [Zulip](https://pyconindia.zulipchat.com/), post-confirmation.**